Mathematical Analysis of Path MTU Discovery With New Generation Networks: Mathematical Modelling

-When the first node drop packet , then it has to send ICMP message to source and then source send a new packet which reaches node 1 doing this the time wastage will be the sum of E2ED from source to node 1 and the ICMP message packet delay from node 1 to source i.e \(^PT_D +^PT'_D\).
-Similarly, if the packet is drop by second node only, then the time wastage will be \(2(^PT_p + ^PT'_D)\) as the node has to reach the source for Ack packet and send the packet again up-to \(2_{nd}\) node it will take \(2(^PT_p + ^PT'_D)\) extra time to do that.
-Since, if the packet is dropped by any number of nodes in the path between source and destination, then the time wastage is the effecting node multiply to the sum of E2ED of packet and ICMPv6 packet and it forms an arithmetic progression of difference of \((^PT_p + ^PT'_D)\) , so by A.P the \(a_nth\) term is given by
+\begin{proof} When the first node drops the packet, an ICMP message is sent to source and the source re transmits a new packet with reduced size, which reaches at node 1.
+The time wastage till node 1 will be given by the sum of E2ED from source to node 1 and the ICMP message delay from node 1 to source i.e \({^p}T_d +{^p}T'_d\).
+Again, if the packet is dropped only by second node, then the time wastage will be \(2({^p}T_p + {^p}T'_d)\) as the node has to reach the source for Ack packet and send the packet again up-to \(2^{nd}\) node which will take \(2({^p}T_p + {^p}T'_d)\) extra time.
+Since, if the packet is dropped by any number of nodes in the path between source and destination, then the time wastage will be the factor of effecting node to the sum of E2ED of packet and ICMPv6 packet and by subtracting the two consecutive time wastage given by two consecutive nodes have same difference i.e. \(({^p}T_p + {^p}T'_d)\), which implies it is in form of an arithmetic progression with difference of \(({^p}T_p + {^p}T'_d)\) , so by A.P the \(a_nth\) term is given by